When Do I Need My Wisdom Teeth Removed?

-You will need to have your wisdom teeth removed when your dentist or oral surgeon determines they are either already impacted or could potentially cause complications.
+You will need to have your wisdom teeth removed when your dentist or oral surgeon determines they are already impacted or could cause complications.
 In addition, many people opt to remove their wisdom teeth during their late teens or early 20s, even if they aren’t currently causing problems.
 This preemptively eliminates the possibility of complications related to improperly erupted wisdom teeth.

 - Pain of the jaw and mouth